NNLO B-fragmentation fits and their application to $t\bar t$ production and decay at the LHC: Extraction of NNLO -fragmentation functions from data

 There are subtleties in the implementation of the soft gluon resummation of $D^{\rm ini}$ related to the decoupling of the heavy flavor $b$, which require a more detailed discussion.
 Let us start by recalling the ``master" resummation formula for $D^{\rm ini}$ \cite{Cacciari:2001cw}

 The function $D$ is often denoted as $H$ in the literature; we refrain from using this notation here since it can lead to confusion with the generic notation $H$ for the hard matching function.

-Recalling that $\mu_{Fr,0}\ge m_b$, the scale $k^2$ of the running coupling in the function $A$ above takes values both below and above the mass $m_b$ of the heavy quark $b$.
+Fixing $\mu_{Fr,0}\ge m_b$ for convenience, the scale $k^2$ of the running coupling in the function $A$ above takes values both below and above the mass $m_b$ of the heavy quark $b$.
 The scale $(1-z)^2m_b^2$ that enters the wide-angle emission function $D$ never exceeds $m_b^2$.
 With this in mind, and following eq.~(\ref{eq:D-ini-matched-mult}), we write the above master expression in the following way

 The LHS of the above equation is evaluated at a scale $\mu_{Fr,0}$ which implies that it is considered in a theory with $n_f=n_l+1$ active flavors where the heavy flavor is considered active.
 In contrast, some of the terms in the RHS of eq.~(\ref{eq:Dini-soft}) are defined in a theory with $n_f=n_l$ active flavors.
 Therefore, care must be taken that the final expression for the RHS of eq.~(\ref{eq:Dini-soft}) as a whole is converted to a theory with $n_f=n_l+1$ active flavors.
 In the following we explain how this is done as well as the meaning of each term.